thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/install/cluster/docker-compose-setup.md

 {% include templates/mqtt-broker/login.md %}

-## Step 5.
-Logs, stop and start commands
+## Logs, stop and start commands

-In case of any issues you can examine service logs for errors.
+In case of any issues, you can examine service logs for errors.
-For example to see TBMQ logs execute the following command:
+For example, to see TBMQ logs, execute the following command:

 ```bash
 docker compose logs -f tbmq1